hnqlin/stats220/README.md

 My name is Hanna, and I'm currently a second-year student pursuing a Bachelors of Data Science at The University of Auckland.
 This repository has been created for my *Data Technologies* course, as a part of a project to get familiar with using GitHub and Markdown :)

-Since you're here, I'll do a little intro of my passions!
+Since you're here, I'll do a little intro of what I'm passionate about!

 ### **My favourite things include:**